pterm/pterm/_examples/tree/README.md

 )

 func main() {
-	tree := pterm.TreeNode{
+	// Define a tree structure using pterm.TreeNode tree := pterm.TreeNode{
+		// The top node of the tree
 		Text: "Top node",
+		// The children of the top node
 		Children: []pterm.TreeNode{{
+			// A child node
 			Text: "Child node",
+			// The children of the child node
 			Children: []pterm.TreeNode{
+				// Grandchildren nodes
 				{Text: "Grandchild node"},
 				{Text: "Grandchild node"},
 				{Text: "Grandchild node"},